com-480-data-visualization/Butter-Analysis/README.md

     We can extend this with a timeline slider to show how the data evolved over time.

-2. Sankey diagramm to visualize milk usage (from raw milk to finished products)
+2. Sankey diagram to visualize milk usage (from raw milk to finished products)

     <img src="readme_images/sankey.png" width="500">